Violin Rosin - What you really need to know about one of the smallest violin accessories!

 With an exception of one or two brands, most rosins hover in a very affordable price range of $5.00 to $12.00.
 And unlike other routine maintenance costs like new strings, and re-hairing the bow, rosin will last a long time.
 So, find the brand that you like and that you feel compliments your strings the most.

-Another big thing you'll need to decide is whether you want more grip and grit (softer, darker rosin) or a lighter and smoother feel (lighter, harder, rosin).
+Another big thing you'll need to decide is whether you want more grip and grit or a lighter and smoother feel to your bow.